magmukendi/my100daysOfCode.v.2/README.md

  - how to use localStorage
  -  localStorage uses .getItem("key) to get the item stored in the local storage and use setItem("key", value) to save something in the memory.local storage contrary to the sessionStorage has no expiration time.
 But if you use it in a private or incognito mode the data are cleaned when the last tab is  closed.
 Also the value need to be stored in string, not array, object.
  -  You can use JSON.stringify(value) to conver the value into string.
 And use JSON.parse(stringifiedValue) to convert it to its original type.

+ Aditionally I registered for the Samsung Collegiate Programming Cup.
+It is mostly based on alrgorithm and data structures.
+I will be spending today and tomorrow's on understanding more about alrogithms to get prepared enough for the Cup.

+ Sources I was suggggested: The Algorithm Design Manual, Interactive python algorithms website, practice website such as coderbyte and hankerrank,topcoder, codervyte, project euler,hackerrank,codechef, exercism.io, codewars, leetcode, spoj, codingame, read algorithms explanation from geeksforgeeks.

+coding interview

 ## Day 39/100 July 14th 2022:
 - Worked on a meme Generator.